 Communications of the ACM

-Tarik and Seny (if you know who I mean, good for you), are absolutely brilliant.
+Tarik and Seny (if you know who I mean, good for you) are absolutely brilliant.
 I learned so much from them, and I think I only learned maybe 15% of what they know.
 Queryable Encryption (which they invented and we hold co-patents on) easily wins as the most important innovation that never took over the world that I've been part of.

-Jan 2021
+January, 2021

 Stepping Up for a Truly Open Source Elasticsearch